Mardixx/JS-Forms/README.md

 # JavaScript Forms :

 This was an exercice at the BeCode formation.
-All went well and I didn't have an big problems
+All went well and I didn't have any big problems.

 # About Me :